the practical kitchen

 pouring water into the french press so the coffee is almost at the top

-Once the coffee grounds have been fully saturated, fill the French press the rest of the way with water, making sure to leave enough room at the top for the lid to go on with the filter pulled all the way up.
+Once the coffee grounds are fully saturated, fill the French press the rest of the way, making sure to leave enough room at the top for the lid to go on with the filter pulled all the way up.

 When the French press is full, I usually don't stir it at all; I don't want to risk splashing any coffee grounds up above where the filter will go.